ericsink/wasm2cil/README.md

 support for WASI.

-Specifically, it can take a WebAssembly module and "compile" it into a .NET assembly on disk.
+Specifically, it can take a WebAssembly module and translate it into a .NET assembly on disk.

 The resulting DLL is not interpreted -- it contains the same functions as the WebAssembly module, translated